Nehe1278/Nehe1278.github.io/Journal/OffThePike_reflection.md

- My reflection working with a group to make a website for the Off The Pike resturant
+ reflection working with a group to make a website for the Off The Pike resturant

 A link to the website that you worked on
 A link to the corresponding repo